-Before joining Pew, he was a practicing physician at Children’s National Medical Center, where he developed and co-chaired the antibiotic stewardship program.
-He also served as an assistant professor of pediatrics at the George Washington University School of Medicine.
-Hyun specializes in treating pediatric infectious diseases and has published and lectured widely on managing antibiotic use in inpatient and outpatient settings.
+Before joining Pew, he practiced medicine at Children’s National Medical Center, where he developed and co-chaired the antibiotic stewardship program.
+He also was an assistant professor of pediatrics at George Washington University School of Medicine.
+Hyun has published and lectured widely on managing antibiotic use in inpatient and outpatient settings.

-Hyun received a Bachelor of Science from the University of Minnesota and a Doctor of Medicine from Ohio State University’s College of Medicine.
-He completed his residency in pediatrics at Indiana University, as well as a fellowship program in pediatric infectious disease at Baylor College of Medicine.
-He is an American Academy of Pediatrics fellow and a member of the Pediatric Infectious Diseases Society and the Infectious Diseases Society of America.
+Hyun received a bachelor’s degree in chemistry from the University of Minnesota and a Doctor of Medicine from Ohio State University’s College of Medicine.
+He completed his residency in pediatrics at Indiana University and a fellowship program in pediatric infectious disease at Baylor College of Medicine.